Snekman25/Style-transfer-with-preservation-of-the-central-objects-of-the-scene./README.md

 ## Documentation

 ### Stylizing photo
-Use `style.py` to transfer style into a photo.
+Use `style.py` to transfer style into a photo (don't forget to dowload pretrained models).
 Run `python style.py -h` to view all the possible parameters or you can see them below
 - `img_path` : Path to content image.
 - `style_img_path` : Path to style image.
 - `directory` : Directory where result image would be saved.